Lex Lasry

 Lex Lasry AM (born 8 July 1948) is an Australian lawyer and a retired judge of the Supreme Court of Victoria from 2007 to 2018.
+He also sat as a reserve judge from 2018 until his retirement as a reserve judge in February 2024.
+On 1 January 2025 he was appointed as an Acting Judge of the Supreme Court of the Northern Territory.

 Early life and education

 Lasry grew up in the Victorian country town of Healesville where his father worked as a solicitor.
 He attended Healesville Primary School, Haileybury College and Monash University, where he graduated with a Bachelor of Jurisprudence in 1970, and a Bachelor of Laws in 1972.

 Career

 Barrister and advocate

 Lasry completed his 'articles' at the law firm Slater & Gordon, and read for the Victorian Bar under David Bennett QC.
-He was permitted to practise law in Victoria in 1973 and was appointed Queen's Counsel in 1990.
+He was admitted to practise law in Victoria in 1973 and was appointed Queen's Counsel in 1990.
 Lasry has acted as a junior counsel before the Costigan royal commission, counsel with the National Crime Authority, and was the Royal Commissioner for the Inquiry into the Victorian Metropolitan Ambulance Service.
 From 2003 and 2006, Lasry acted as senior counsel assisting the Coronial inquiry into the 2003 Canberra bushfires.
 Prior to his 2007 appointment to the bench, Lasry was entitled to practise law in the Australian jurisdictions of Victoria, New South Wales, the Northern Territory, Queensland, South Australia, and Western Australia.

 As the former chair of the Victorian Criminal Bar Association, in August 2004, Lasry was appointed as the independent observer representing the Law Council of Australia at the trial of Australian Guantanamo Bay detainee David Hicks.
 He attended Military Commission hearings at Guantanamo Bay in August 2004 and March 2007.

 As a barrister and Queens Counsel, Lasry has acted as defence counsel in several high-profile criminal cases in Australia and overseas.
 He acted on behalf of Joseph Thomas in a high-profile Australian terror trial (see R v Thomas) in which Thomas was convicted of receiving funds from a terrorist organisation and for passport offences.
 The conviction was overturned on appeal.
 Lasry represented Van Tuong Nguyen in the high-profile case in which he was convicted of drug trafficking in Singapore in 2002 and executed in December 2005.
 At about that time Lasry took up the case of Andrew Chan and Myuran Sukumaran, two of the nine Australians convicted of drug trafficking in Indonesia, known as the Bali Nine.
 That work has been continued by barrister Julian McMahon and a team of Victorian lawyers.